Paul-Kummer/ESP8266_WS2811LED_TextDisp/FontGenerator/README.txt

    will be able to locate the file when "WriteText.INO" is compiled and then transfered to the micro computer like a Raspberry Pi or Aurdino.

-5. In the "WriteText.INO" file, include the newly created header file at the top of the code with other include statements.
+5. In the "LEDMatrixText.INO" file, include the newly created header file at the top of the code with other include statements.

-	-Example- (This is in the "WriteText.INO" file)
+	-Example- (This is in the "LEDMatrixText.INO" file) /*
-/*
 	  /////////////////////////////////
 	 //     --- Includes ---	//